 Register with Charity Excellence (it's free), then login and go to Help Finder.
 Select UK wide, your UK country and any major city, or English county, then the Cause Related Marketing option from the Categories pull down menu.
-As at Aug 24, there were 50+ companies.
 Quick, simple and very effective.

 Find Funding, Free Help & Resources - Everything Is Free.